prettier/plugin-ruby/README.md

                     }
 ```

-when run through `prettier-ruby` will generate:
+when run through `@prettier/plugin-ruby` will generate:

 ```ruby
 d = [